opentable/uk-tech-blog/source/_posts/pragmatic-testing-with-graphql.md

 So we took a step back and looked at the code we were writing.
 Most of the connectors we wrote were fairly anemic.
 We didn’t have much logic for our API nor did we want any.
 We could have written unit tests for each parts of the schema but mocking portions of the system seemed more work than it was worth.

 So where did we start?
 I personally enjoy the outside-in approach and started writing a few acceptance tests.
-Most of the errors that occurred when we extended existing schemas and inadvertently broke existing queries.
-To curtail this, I wrote a query for each schema we had.
+So, we wrote a test for each query in the schema that we had.
 It would fire an HTTP request and expect a 200 status code and have no errors in the resulting JSON body.
 Thanks to GraphQL most errors are handily reported using this mechanism so we would be able to make a decent impact using little work.

 {% img left /images/posts/graphql-base-tests.gif %}